 What are cookies?

 A cookie is a file that saves internet settings on your website visitors' computer, smartphone or tablet.
 There are different types of cookies.
 Some cookies are used to better the performance of a website, other cookies are used to follow the surfing behaviour and/or provide targeted adverts to website visitors.
 The Authority for Consumers & Markets (ACM) can give you further information about cookie regulations.

-You will need your visitors' explicit consent to set so-called tracking cookies.
+You must always ask your visitors' explicit consent to set so-called tracking cookies.
 You may only use these cookies if your visitor has given their consent.
 These cookies are able to keep track of your visitors' surfing behaviour and therefore enables you to tailor your advertisements.
 Please note that tracking cookies often collect sensitive personal data and thus you have to keep to the privacy rules (GDPR).

-You do not need your visitors' consent if you do not store any sensitive personal data.
+You do not need your visitors' consent to set cookies if you do not store any sensitive personal data.
 Examples are: